BadIdeaFactory/corporate/documents/operating.md

 and approves small expenses.

-- **Keeper of Lore (Secretary):** Ensures notes and minutes are taken for meetings, ensures that proper CONTRIBUTING.md protocols are followed in `/corporate`.
+- **Keeper of Lore (Secretary):** Ensures notes and minutes are taken for meetings, ensures that proper CONTRIBUTING.md protocols are followed in `corporate`.

-- **Keeper of Code:** Ensures that corporate defined commit protocols are followed in all BIFFUD projects, as well as `/corporate`.
+- **Keeper of Code:** Ensures that corporate defined commit protocols are followed in all BIFFUD projects, as well as `corporate`.

-- **Beastmaster:** Makes interim decisions related to BIFFUD projects and ensures that the corporate overlords are aware of the progress and activity of BIFFUD projects.
+- **Beastmaster:** Makes certain decisions related to BIFFUD projects and ensures that the corporate overlords are aware of the progress and activity of BIFFUD projects.

-- **The Popular One:** Runs our social media accounts with input from other interested Corporate Overlords.
+- **The Popular One:** Handles public communication.
+Runs BIFFUD social media accounts with input from other interested Corporate Overlords.

 Detailed responsibilities of each role are explained in the corresponding `roles/*.md` file.